Ordering phenomena in a heterostructure of frustrated and unfrustrated triangular-lattice Ising layers: Conclusions

-We studied the critical behavior of an Ising bilayer system consisting of two ferromagnetically coupled triangular planes with the AF and FM intraplane interactions.
-Although the critical properties of the individual planes are well known, we showed that the interplay of the ordering tendencies enforced by the FM plane and disordering ones in the geometrically frustrated AF plane through the interplane coupling can lead to novel phenomena, not observed in the separate planes.
+We studied magnetic and critical properties of an Ising bilayer system corresponding to a heterostructure of frustrated and unfrustrated triangular lattice layers, with antiferromagnetic (AF) and ferromagnetic (FM) intralayer interactions for the layer A and the layer B, respectively, which are coupled by the interlayer interaction $\JAB$.
+We showed that the interplay of the ordering tendency in the unfrustrated FM plane and the quasi-degenerate low-energy manifold in the geometrically frustrated AF plane leads to intriguing phenomena, not observed in the separate planes.
+Our results are summarized in the phase diagrams shown in Fig.~\ref{fig:PD} for $(\JA, \JB, \JAB) = (-J, J, 1 - J)$ with $0 \le J \le 1$ and Fig.~\ref{fig:PD_JB_04_JAB_06} for $(\JB, \JAB) = (0.4, 0.6)$ with $\JA < 0$ varied, where we work on the unit $\JB + \JAB = 1$.
+In addition, in the limiting cases where the planes are strongly coupled together ($\JAB \gg \absJA, \JB$), the ordering behavior of the entire bilayer is governed by the plane with the dominant intralayer coupling.